 If you are already wearing hosiery specifically prescribed.

-If you suffer from diabetes, phlebitis or arterial disease.
+If you suffer from diabetes, phlebitis or arterial disease or have recently undergone major surgery.

 Putting on your Flight Socks